ilkkapeltola/ilkkapeltola.github.io/_posts/2016-10-07-Raspberry-Controlled-RGB-LED-Strip-Wake-Up-Light.md

 So I embarked on a journey to make a Raspberry Pi controlled RGB LED strip wake-up lamp that would fit on the shelf.
 I'm going to build this cheap, but with some degree of quality (hopefully)

+The goal is to create a wake-up lamp that starts with a dim blue light perhaps 30 minutes before wake-up and gradually increase to a warm white.
+I want to be able to configure it, ideally through a web interface I can access at home on my phone.
+I'll settle for a console configuration first though

 Detailed instructions will come in here later :)

 <h2>Components</h2>